The Best Way to Build an Audit Trail for RevRec

 Regularly checking your deferred revenue records is non-negotiable.
 Think of it as a routine health check for your financials.
 Set a schedule—whether weekly or monthly—to review your template for accuracy and completeness.
 These quality assurance checks help you maintain an accurate financial picture, follow accounting rules, and catch potential problems before they snowball.
 Compare your template’s data against source documents like customer contracts and payment records.
 This simple step can uncover inconsistencies and give you confidence that your books are audit-ready and reflect the true state of your business.

-Monitor Your Template's Performance
+Keep an Eye on Your Template's Performance

 A great deferred revenue template does more than just balance the books; it provides valuable business intelligence.
 Use your template to monitor key performance indicators, like your revenue backlog and recognition trends.
 Are you recognizing revenue faster or slower than projected?
 How are contract modifications affecting future earnings?
 By analyzing this data, you can plan better, simplify reporting, and make smarter strategic decisions.
 When your template is connected to other systems through seamless integrations, you get a real-time view of performance, helping you forecast with greater accuracy.